2023-2024 Undergraduate & Graduate Catalog

 Graduation audit: The final review of a student's academic record that determines eligibility to graduate.

 Grant: Financial assistance that is awarded to students and does not have to be repaid, usually based on need.

-Guest student: A degree student from another college or university who is taking courses at Grand Valley for one semester.
+Guest student: A degree-seeking student from another college or university who is taking courses at Grand Valley for one semester.
 The credits earned are usually transferred back to the student's home institution.

-GVSU traditional course: A course where the instruction and interaction is face-to-face on campus during class meetings.
+GVSU face-to-face course: A course where the instruction and interaction is face-to-face on campus during class meetings.
 Web technologies may be incorporated into the course delivery.

 Honors: Designation indicated on the university degree and transcript to reflect outstanding scholarship.

 Honors courses: Special courses offered by the Grand Valley State University Frederik Meijer Honors College designed to offer intellectual challenge and personal attention to particularly able students.

 Incomplete: The grade I, sometimes granted when a student is temporarily unable to complete course requirements because of unusual circumstances.
 A student may not graduate with an incomplete grade on their transcript.

 Independent study: A course of study undertaken by a student under the supervision of one or more faculty members outside the classroom.

 Industry-Recognized Credentials (IRC) are verification of an individuals qualifications or competence issued by a third party such as business or trade associations and measure technical competency and validate knowledge and skills in a specific industry.
 They include certificates, credentials, or licenses and are often time-limited or renewable.